Andover-Robotics/ays-python-curriculum/.guides/content/Returning-Values-ea32.md

 ## The Return Keyword

-Every function in Python returns a value.
+So far, all the functions you have defined yourself have just printed things out.
+If you set a variable equal to a call of one of your functions, there would be nothing inside the variable.
+But what if you wanted to define a function such that the result it produces wasn't just printed, but saved so that it could be placed into any variable you want, and more?

 Think of the `len` function.
 This function returns the length (an int) of either a string or list.
+If you were to say: x = len(my_list), x would be an integer representing the length of the list you used as a parameter.
 So the return value of `len` is of type int. `len` does not print anything to the screen, it just returns a number.
-From here on out, functions will no longer use the print statement.
-Instead, functions will return a value — use the `return` keyword in place of `print`.
+(Functions that don't return anything do exist -- they are known as NoneType, or void, functions.)

+Example of a function that uses return:

 ```python
 def add_five(num):